clarive/cla-casperjs-plugin/README.md

 # CasperJS plugin

-CasperJS plugin will allow you to launch PhantonJS and CasperJS scripts from Clarive's instance.
+CasperJS plugin will allow you to launch PhantomJS and CasperJS scripts from Clarive's instance.

 ## What is CasperJS